The Number One HR Solution on Salesforce

 Realign Work

+During the day-to-day operations of a company, employees sometimes forget how their efforts make a difference.
 Employees can remember why their work matters by receiving feedback on projects they have completed.
 Performance appraisals also offer managers a chance to reiterate the company mission for their external customers.

 Common Appraisal Mistakes To Avoid During Employee Performance Reviews

-There is a wide range of things that managers get wrong with employee appraisals, here are just a few:
+There is a wide range of things that managers get wrong with employee appraisals.
+Here are just a few:

-• Inadequate preparation.
-We touched on this one above.
+• Inadequate preparation: We touched on this one above.
 If you aren’t doing the necessary preparation for appraisal meetings, you are wasting your time.
-The conversation is only productive when you can use the time to have a genuine conversation;
+The conversation is only productive when you can use the time to have a genuine conversation.

-• One-sided discussions.
-Often managers will want to dictate terms during these discussions because they are trying to guide employees down a certain path.
+• One-sided discussions: Often managers will want to dictate terms during these discussions because they are trying to guide employees down a certain path.
 This doesn’t work because employees will shut down when they feel that they are being lectured.
 It’s much more effective and problem-solving to engage with them openly and honestly, letting them be a collaborative partner as you plan the next steps.
-This requires some emotional intelligence, but also some trust in your employees that they understand the mission and can find their way to get the job done;
+This requires some emotional intelligence, but also some trust in your employees that they understand the mission and can find their way to get the job done.

-• Appraisals and job performance evaluation reviews need to feel like a safe space for an employee.
-If you are going to get any candid feedback or make any progress for an employee’s career development., you need to make that person feel heard.
+• Uncomfortable environment: Appraisals and job performance evaluation reviews need to feel like a safe space for an employee.
+If you are going to get any candid feedback or make any progress for an employee’s career development, you need to make that person feel heard.
 The moment you appear combative as a manager – and try to use status pressure to get more out of your employees – you will be resented.
 You have to make it clear that you’re on the same team, and that by working together, you can find a win-win for everyone involved in the process.

 You can avoid any performance appraisal hiccups by adopting the following modern performance appraisal methods and practices:

-Use A Range Of Evaluation Criteria
+Use a Range of Evaluation Criteria

 One formula for overcoming some of the setbacks in formal reviews involves using more than one criteria for job performance to evaluate a person’s success over a period of time.

 Managers generally rely on only one KPI for every main list of tasks, but if they were to use two or more, then they’d have a more comprehensive view on which to base their evaluation.
+By doing this, the impact of the halo effect, errors of recency, contrast, or attribution are reduced.

-Minimize The Use Of Appraisals Based On Individual Traits
+Minimize the Use of Appraisals Based on Individual Traits

+Performance reviews based on personal traits are subjective, and they have little or nothing to do with the employee’s behavior.
 Overall, they should not be used unless there is a specific reason why an individual feature must be used to do a job successfully.

 It’s an inaccurate form of appraisal based on individual traits, which makes it much harder to defend if it leads to disciplinary action with legal implications.
+If we eliminate these aspects from our evaluations, we reduce the negative impact of stereotyping or any other kind of bias.

-Train Appraisers To Overcome Common Issues During The Appraisal
+Train Appraisers To Overcome Common Issues During the Appraisal

 A simple training process can mitigate or even eliminate the problems that generally arise.
 In terms of the issues that arise, reviewers realize they can bypass them.
+Even problems related to bias or stereotyping can be resolved in a simple workshop to maintain strong relationships.

 When they discover they’re making a mistake, most professionals want to put it right.
 So, performance review training gives managers the knowledge and tools they need to do their job correctly.